 I began my writing career freelancing in Kuwait.

-Back in London I joined Reuters as a reporter and editor and travelled widely, with foreign postings in Vienna and Mexico.
+After studying Modern Languages at Oxford University, I spent a year in Kuwait cutting my teeth as a journalist before joining Reuters in London and travelling widely, with foreign postings in Vienna and Mexico.
 Among the cultural highlights were interviews with the British surrealist artist Leonora Carrington (over morning tequila), Mexican writer Carlos Fuentes, the last students of Frida and Diego, Los Fridos, and Austrian artist Friedensreich Hundertwasser.

 I left Reuters to specialise in art writing, earning a Masters in Art History from Birkbeck College, University of London.
 Since then I’ve written on a variety of contemporary artists such as Lindsay Seers, Rosalind Nashashibi, Ryan Gander, Carolee Schneemann, Lubaina Himid, Hew Locke, Cooking Sections, James Richards, Taus Makhacheva, Mark Dion, Faith Ringgold and many more.